Welcome to Roger Russell's

 Number 3,803,359 assigned to Sidney A. Corderman at McIntosh Laboratory.
 This patent contains more background material of my speaker-equalizer design including details of the ML-1C operation, a diagram of the ML-4 crossover, MQ101 circuitry and response curves.
 The actual patent is for the cascading of the three low, mid and high frequency contours in the equalizer.

 Although my 1973 patent is for equalization of an overdamped woofer, the equalizer includes compensation for different radiation angles but is not part of the patent.
 In 1975, Acoustic Research came out with the AR-10pi speaker system that has a similar stepped compensation.
 The equalization is accomplished not with a separate active equalizer like the MQ101 but with passive crossover network elements and a transformer inside the speaker enclosure.
 A flip down panel on the front of the AR-10pi covers three switches for adjusting the response.
 I had the opportunity to test the 10pi at that time.
-Unfortunately the transformer goes into saturation at frequencies approaching 20 Hz, causing significant distortion beyond that generated by the woofer.
+Unfortunately the transformer in the enclosure goes into saturation at frequencies approaching 20 Hz, causing significant distortion beyond that generated by the woofer.
 The system efficiency is a little below 85 dB compared to 89 dB for the ML-1C (above 200Hz).
 The 10pi was reviewed in High Fidelity magazine in July 1977.
 It sold for $425.00 and the ML-1C sold for $399.00.

 My patent was cited as a reference in the AR patent for the 10pi.
 The patent, number 4,021,614 Woofer Equalizer, was awarded to John Bubbers on May 3, 1977 and assigned to Teledyne, Inc. AR was owned by Teledyne at that time.
 A patent search shows this to be his only patent.
 I remember that in a conversation, when visiting with John Bubbers in October, 1973, I had told John about my equalizer and features.
 Of course, it was no secret then because it was in production.
 Perhaps he decided to patent the part of the equalizer that wasn't covered by my patent.